elm-react-native/experiment/README.md

 ## patch/

 This folder contains scripts patches the generated elm.js.
+The `./build` command will execute `elm make` and then patch the result.

 ## packages/

-This folder contains elm packages wraps react native libraries.
+This folder contains elm packages wraps react native built-in components as well as some other community libraries.

 ## demo/